pylNeuralNet/workshop-algorithms-data-structures/README.md

 It has taken me 1 weekend (24h) to do all of that so I enjoy skipping university classes more and more due to such weekends.

-I hope you'll join me in this noble pursuit of knowledge, together we'll reach the state of art and most importantly, ourselves!
+I hope you'll join me in this noble pursuit of knowledge, together we'll reach the cutting edge, and most importantly, exceed ourselves!